 For the individual investor, mimicking a pension plan is easier today given the availability of index funds and Exchange Traded Funds (ETFs) which offer exposure to (nearly) all asset classes, regions, currencies and sectors.
 The result can be a low-cost, broadly and globally diversified investment portfolio that looks like a personalized pension plan.

 By far the most important things any individual investor can do are:

-- Have a plan (call it an investment policy).
-This will help avoid knee-jerk buying or selling.
+- Have a plan (an investment policy) to help avoid knee-jerk buying or selling.

-- If you do nothing else, get your asset allocation (approximately) right.
+- Get your asset allocation (approximately) right.
 As a start, mimic a pension plan’s asset allocation.

-- Dollar-cost-average.
-It’s forced savings that uses market volatility to the investors advantage.
+- Dollar-cost-average – buy with frequency.
+This is forced savings which uses market volatility to your advantage.

 - Re-invest income, dividends and rent.
-Make the math and time work for you.
-Compounding is King (or Queen).
+Make math and time – compounding – work for you.

 Doug Cronk CFA is a Pension Investment and Risk Management Officer(“You know, there are some experiences in life you will never forget.
 This will not be one of them.”)